-a.
-Comply with AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals, 1994.
+- a.
+Comply with AASHTO 1994 Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals. - b.

-b.
 Designed to support the loading necessary for all traffic control equipment.
-Capable of withstanding winds up to 80 MPH with a 1.3 gust factor without failure.
+Capable of withstanding winds up to 80 mph (129 kph) with a 1.3 gust factor without failure.